tmtsoftware/csw/docs/src/main/migration_guide/migration_guide_2.0_to_3.0/migration-guide-2.0-to-3.0.md

 - Additionally, Parameter `Key` names can no longer contain the characters `[`, `]` or `/`.

 ## Location Service
 - The `RegistrationFactory` class has been removed from `location-server` module.
-In most cases, `AkkaRegistrationFactory` would have been used to create an `AkkaRegistration`, so this change should not affect most users.
+In most cases, `PekkoRegistrationFactory` would have been used to create an `PekkoRegistration`, so this change should not affect most users.
  However, there has been a small API change to the usage of this class.
-    - For Scala users, `AkkaRegistrationFactory` now takes an `actorRef` instead of URI of the `actorRef` being registered.
+    - For Scala users, `PekkoRegistrationFactory` now takes an `actorRef` instead of URI of the `actorRef` being registered.
-    - For Java users, a new `JAkkaRegistrationFactory` has been created which should be used.
+    - For Java users, a new `JPekkoRegistrationFactory` has been created which should be used.

 In 2.0, Scala usage might have looked like this:
 ```scala